 Before the season, under Head Coach Stefan Leger, the Knights women’s volleyball team had never won more than four games in a season.
-But, from right from the first practice, Coach Leger could tell this 2022 roster was different.
+But, right from the first practice, Coach Leger could tell this 2022 roster was different.
 “This year was different from previous years mentally.
 From the first practice in preseason, the athletes showed a determination and competitiveness that seemed to be higher than years past.
-The amount of effort the team demanded of itself was evident throughout the season and was a major factor to our success,” Coach stated.
+The amount of effort the team demanded of itself was evident throughout the season and was a major factor to our success,” Coach Leger stated.

 Not only did this team end a 14-year playoff drought, but they also had three members earn All-Conference Honors, something that hasn’t happened since 2008.
 One of these players was Captain Ryann Frontera who earned the ECC Libero of the Year and was a member of the All-Conference First-Team as a freshman.